Rigidity of symmetric frameworks on the cylinder: Concluding remarks

 Hence we may suppose both $wv_1$ and $wv_2$ are coloured red in $G$.
 We claim that for any arrangement of the edges from $v_3,\dots,v_r$ to either $w$ or $u$ in $G^+$, there is a colouring in $G^+$ of $wv_1, wv_2, uv_1, uv_2$ with three red edges and one blue edge that will result in $G^+$ being the edge-disjoint union of two $C_2$-symmetric spanning trees.
-Suppose, for a contradiction, that colouring any one edge in $\{wv_1, wv_2, uv_1, uv_2\}$ blue causes the graph $G^+$ to have no blue spanning tree.
-In other words, colouring the chosen edge blue creates a blue cycle.
-This implies there is a blue path between the end vertices of the chosen edge.
-However, if we colour all the edges $wv_1, wv_2, uv_1, uv_2$ red (and apply the same argument to the symmetric copy, hence colouring all the edges $w'v_1', w'v_2', u'v_1', u'v_2'$ red), then by the previous sentence there is a path of blue edges containing the vertices $w,u,v_1$ and $v_2$ in $G^+$.
-Yet, there would only be $|V(G)|-1 = |V(G^+)|-3$ blue edges in $G^+$, leading to a contradiction in the colouring of $G$.
-This proves the claim, and hence completes the proof. \end{proof}
+Note that such a colouring gives $|V(G^+)|-1$ blue and red edges.
+Necessarily, $w$ and $u$ are in different connected components of the $\hat{G}$ induced by the blue edges, say $X_w$ and $X_u$ respectively.
+The vertex $v_1$ will be in one of these components, without loss of generality say $X_w$.
+Colouring the edge $uv_1$ blue will connect these two components and hence give a blue spanning tree.
+Since $wv_1$ and $wv_2$ are coloured red in $G$ it is easy to see that colouring the edges $uv_2,wv_1,wv_2$ red in $G^+$ will produce a red spanning tree.
+Applying this colouring symmetrically completes the proof. \end{proof}

 With a similar proof (see \cite{Wall} for details) we can establish the following analogous result.
 We illustrate appropriate colourings of the base graphs in Figures \ref{ColouredBaseGraphs, C_i} and \ref{ColouredBaseGraphs, C_s}.